 The mission of K-9 Angels Rescue is to ensure that as many of Houston’s dogs as possible do not face death just because they were abandoned, orphaned, rejected, surrendered, or neglected.
 The rescue is constantly looking for volunteers and eligible foster families.

 One Houston animal rescue that Cinco Ranch Vet is proud to work with is CAP (Citizens for Animal Protection).
-Although CAP’s main mission is rescuing homeless animals and finding families for them, it also stands strongly:
+Although CAP’s main mission is rescuing homeless animals (including dogs, cats, rabbits, guinea pigs, reptiles, and more) and finding families for them, it also stands strongly:

 - Against animal cruelty